 - Competitive economies are prosperous economies, that are more resilient in the face of external shocks and grow faster than the baseline across key sectors and industries of advantage.
-Infrastructure is optimised to realise the economic potential of a region and not constrain or impact investment and production decision market. - Competitive economies are collaborative economies, with private, public and community sectors working together to generate wealth and opportunities for local residents. - Competitive economies are outward-focused economies, eager to engage with the world for new ideas, people, skills and markets.
+Infrastructure is optimised to realise the economic potential of a region and not constrain or impact investment and production decision market. - Competitive economies are prosperous economies, that are more resilient in the face of external shocks and grow faster than the baseline across key sectors and industries of advantage.
+Infrastructure is optimised to realise the economic potential of a region and not constrain or impact investment and production decision making. - Competitive economies are outward-focused economies, eager to engage with the world for new ideas, people, skills and markets.